open/close all folders

-- The Death's-head sphinx has coloring that looks like a human skull on its back.
+- The Death's-head hawkmoth has coloring that looks like a human skull on its back.

-- The Black witch moth, an omen of death and bad luck.
+- The Black witch moth, an omen of death and bad luck in Central American folklore.

 - Famously, the peppered moth became murky because of the massive levels of pollution brought on by the Industrial Revolution in England.note